ivan-cardenas/ESSFlows/README.txt

 SHARING/ACCESS INFORMATION
 --------------------------

-Licenses/restrictions placed on the data, or limitations of reuse: CC-BY-SA.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+See LICENSE file for details.
 Please contact Authors.

 Recommended citation for the data: Cardenas-Leon, et al. (2022)